To date, we have not received any planning applications for oil and gas development – there is no fracking taking place

 The UK Government is responsible for issuing Petroleum Exploration and Development Licences (PEDLs), through the Department for Business, Energy and Industrial Strategy (BEIS).

 There are currently eight Petroleum and Exploration Development Licences (PEDLs) blocks in Somerset, signed on 15 September 2016, as a result of the Government’s 14th oil and gas licensing round.
 All eight are held by South Western Energy Ltd (in three PEDL agreements).

-You can find further information on the PEDL agreements in Somerset on the Oil and Gas Authority website
+You can find further information on the PEDL agreements in Somerset on the North Sea Transition Authority website

 * ST36 falls within the boundaries of North Somerset

-While PEDLs give licence holders exclusive rights to pursue proposals for oil and gas development within the licenced areas, the licence holder will be required to follow existing planning and regulatory processes, including: applying for planning permission; applying for relevant environment permits; and gaining consent to drill from the Oil and Gas Authority (OGA).
+While PEDLs give licence holders exclusive rights to pursue proposals for oil and gas development within the licenced areas, the licence holder will be required to follow existing planning and regulatory processes, including: applying for planning permission; applying for relevant environment permits; and gaining consent to drill from the North Sea Transition Authority – formerly known as the Oil and Gas Authority.
 The licensee’s proposals will also be subject to scrutiny by the Health and Safety Executive.

 We are the minerals and waste planning authority for the county, with the exception of Exmoor National Park.
 Exmoor National Park is a separate authority, and you can find details about their planning work on the Exmoor National Park website.

-As mineral planning authority (MPA) for Somerset, we are responsible for determining planning applications for oil and gas development (technically referred to as onshore hydrocarbon extraction).
+As the mineral planning authority (MPA) for Somerset, we are responsible for determining planning applications for oil and gas development (technically referred to as onshore hydrocarbon extraction).
 We have to work within the planning system which governs the development and use of land in the public interest.
 The MPA may not address any emissions, control processes, or health and safety issues that are matters to be addressed under other regulatory regimes.

 The document in Downloads provides answers to questions with regards to hydrocarbon extraction and fracking, as well as outlining the planning and regulatory processes.

 A formal regulatory process is in place that has to be followed before any exploration or development of oil and gas can proceed.
 The Department for Business, Energy and Industrial Strategy (BEIS) has published a Regulatory Roadmap which explains this in more detail.